 José Hugo Celidônio's book, Histórias e Receitas

 (Stories and Recipes).
+Clarissa has already

 written about the risotto's technique, so I am not